 (a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.

-(b) The aggregate amount covered by this Guaranty shall not exceed U.S. $10,000,000.
+(b) The aggregate amount of Guarantor’s obligations covered by this Guaranty shall not exceed U.S. $15,000,000.

 2. DEMANDS AND NOTICE.
 Upon the occurrence and during the continuance of an Event of Default or Termination Event, if Counterparty fails or refuses to pay any Obligations and Enron has elected to exercise its rights under this Guaranty, Enron shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Counterparty has failed to pay and an explanation of why such payment is due, with a specific statement that Enron is calling upon Guarantor to pay under this Guaranty.
 A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Counterparty or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.